coderofstuff/app-kaspa/doc/TRANSACTION.md

 - (total inputs amount) > (total outputs amount)
 - There must be at least 1 input
 - There must be exactly 1 or 2 outputs
-  - If there is only 1 output, it is assumed to be the send address
+  - If there is only 1 output, it is assumed to be the `send` address
   - If there are 2 outputs, the first output is assumed to be the `send` address and the second output is where the `change` will go
+    - The `script_public_key` for the change must resolve to the same value that the change address type and index resolve to.
+This is validated in the ledger device.

 ### Signature

 [Schnorr](https://github.com/bitcoin/bips/blob/master/bip-0340.mediawiki) is used to sign transaction on the [SECP-256k1](https://www.secg.org/sec2-v2.pdf#subsubsection.2.4.1) curve.

-It is used to sign the [sighash](https://kaspa-mdbook.aspectron.com/transactions/sighashes.html).
+It is used to sign the [SigHash](https://kaspa-mdbook.aspectron.com/transactions/sighashes.html).

 ### Fee